SirJohnK/LocalizationResourceManager.Maui/README.md

 - **MonitorPlatformCulture** (Monitor the platform culture and update the ResourceManager current culture, if changed, at runtime.
 Optional parameter, Default: true)

 ## Use in XAML
-When used for localized texts in XAML pages, use the `TranslateExtension`:
+### When used for localized texts in XAML pages, use the `TranslateExtension`:
-- Add namespace reference to library.
+1. Add namespace reference to library.
-- Use Translate extension with name of resource.
-(All resource libraries will be searched until name is found!)
 ```csharp
 <ContentPage
     x:Class="LocalizationResourceManager.Maui.Sample.MainPage"